 First of all, we took Malaysian Airways, found that they’re cheaper than any other domestic airlines, for example, Air Asia.
 Bigger jet, cheap freight, no headache of luggage weight and so Malaysian Airlines it is.

 We did book our hotel in Nusa Dua for 7 days and 8 nights (approx 700,0000) but I don’t want to talk about that because I hated their service and food.
 We choose the hotel because of the sea view but it wasn’t the way we expected either.

-We also pre-booked a car (Toyota Agya, airport pickup and drop) for the whole time (for 1300,000IDR) to avoid all the taxi hassle.
+We also pre-booked a car (Toyota Agya, airport pickup, and drop) for the whole time (for 1300,000IDR) to avoid all the taxi hassle.
 And who needs a guide when Google Boss is there.
-We realised over the time, hiring a car was the best decision of this trip, thus we were able to roam around the whole city with an ease.
+We realized over the time, hiring a car was the best decision of this trip, thus we were able to roam around the whole city with an ease.

 Bali is an island so it is unnecessary to say that sea is everywhere.
 A week is definitely not enough to explore the whole island.
-Form 9am to 7pm every day we kept exploring.
+From 9 am to 7 pm every day we kept exploring.
 We didn’t spend much time in the most popular beaches like Kuta or Seminyak beach because those were over crowdy, we could hardly breathe there… phew!
-Other than that we used very wisely each and every precious minutes of our stay in Bali.
+Other than that we used very wisely each and every precious minute of our stay in Bali.